-IdleBox is a toolkit of print products, templates, presentations, and information resources to assist with idle-reduction projects for fleets with light- and medium-duty vehicles.
+IdleBox is a toolkit of print products, templates, presentations, and information resources to assist with idle-reduction projects for fleets with light-, medium-, and heavy-duty vehicles.
 IdleBox tools can be used for a range of purposes, from printing fact sheets to calculating potential fuel savings to educating and engaging transportation decision makers, fleet managers, sustainability managers, and drivers on the benefits of reducing idling.

 Get started using the IdleBox Toolkit.